5 Money-Saving Home Buying Secrets from the Experts

 MYMOVE spoke with five mortgage and real estate experts who shared their favorite tips, tricks and money-saving secrets for buying a home when you’re a little short of funds.
 Before you call it quits and begrudgingly renew your rental lease, see if any of them can work for you.

 Consider seller concessions.

 Seller concessions are an excellent option for buyers worrying about excessive closing costs.
 Adam Lepore, a branch manager for the mortgage division at Citizens Bank, describes seller concessions as the process through which “the buyer offers more than the home is listed for, with an agreement that the seller will pay all or part of the closing costs.”

 Closing costs and related fees can be thousands of dollars.
-Rolling the closing costs into your loan results in an insignificant difference in the amount the buyer must pay as a down payment but can result in significant out-of-pocket savings at the time of closing.
+Rolling the closing costs into your loan results is an insignificant difference in the amount the buyer must pay as a down payment, but can result in significant out-of-pocket savings at the time of closing.